GMeulendyks/style-guide/README.md

 ## Improved Morale

 When code is inconsistently formatted, it's ugly.
 Ugly code can make it "feel" like bad code.
 Bad code breeds more bad code.
 In other words, when engineers need to modify ugly code, their morale is reduced and they're more likely to write ugly code themselves.
 Stop me if you've heard this before: "Ugh, this code is so bad.
-We should really clean this up, but I don't have time.
+We should really clean this up, but we don't have time.
 Let me just make the needed change and get out of here.".
 That morale reduction spreads throughout the codebase from not just style, but to optimization as well.
 I am of the opinion that having a consistent style guide can improve attitude toward the code and inspire engineers to write better code.

 On the topic of beautiful code, the human brain comes equipped with pattern matching.
 Consistently styled code provides the brain with familiar patterns and unconsciously creates a better feeling toward the code.
 Imagine a codebase that consistently uses the Allman bracing style.
-If the brain can always expect an opening curly brace on the line after a function signature, it creates a rhythmic satisfaction as we progress through multiple functions.
+If the brain can always expect an opening curly brace on the line after a function signature, it creates a rhythmic satisfaction as it progresses through multiple functions.

 All the above points are best shown through the following example.
 If we had to modify code in the following blocks, consider the following questions:
 1. Which block inspires us to write better code?